Article

 • Preparing any other memory such as photographs or other personal items.

-FUneral locations
+Funeral locations

 Whilst funerals are commonly conducted at a church or crematorium chapel, there are other locations families choose to go with.
 It's important to pick a funeral venue or location that best reflects your loved one's values, getting the family involved to make these decisions and arrange all the details.